-If the reason for cancellation is not one of those given above, for example, you do not want to travel, your leave is cancelled by your employer and so on, you will have to pay a cancellation charge to the owner based on the number of days before the arrival date at the property that we receive notice, as shown in the table below.
-This means that if you have paid the balance of your total booking cost and then have to, or want to, cancel, you may receive a refund of part of the cost.
+If the reason for cancellation does not fall within one of those given above, for example, you do not want to travel, your leave is cancelled by your employer (other than HM Forces or the police) and so on, you will have to pay a cancellation charge based on the number of days before the arrival date at the property that we receive notice, as shown in the following table.
+This means that if you have paid the balance of your total holiday cost and then have to, or want to, cancel, you may receive a refund of part of the cost.
 However, if you have not paid your total booking cost, including any booking fee and the premiums for any insurance (if you have bought this) by the time of your cancellation, you may have to make a further payment to cover the cancellation charge.

-For the purpose of the table below, accommodation cost means the total cost of the accommodation booking, including any extra items.
-You will still have to pay any insurance premiums, booking fees and administration fees for making any changes.
-If you have already paid any insurance premiums, booking fees and administration fees, we will not refund these if you cancel.
+For the purpose of the table below, total cost means the total cost of the accommodation booking, including any extra items.
+You will still have to pay any insurance premiums, booking fees, credit-card charges and administration fees for making any changes.
+If you have already paid insurance premiums, booking fees, credit-card charges and administration fees, we will not refund these if you cancel.

 |Number of days before the start date of your trip that we receive your notice to cancel (or on which you are deemed to have cancelled)||Cancellation charge (plus any booking fees, any insurance premiums or administration fees you owe)|

 More than 84 days (properties stated to sleep 10 or more people)